PUT-PTM/STMpcInfo/README.md

 2. Download project from release section.
 3. Run CooCox project located in Display folder and download program to your STM.
 4. Run PTM_PCINFO.exe located in PTM_PCINFO folder.
-5. Check available COM Ports at the bottom of the graphical interface and provide name of COM Port standing for Virtual COM Port in following format: “COMX”, when X stands for port’s number.
+5. Check available COM Ports at the bottom of the graphical interface and provide name of COM Port standing for Virtual COM Port in following format: “COMX”, when X stands for port number.
 6. Click "OPEN PORT".
 7. Check  which  peripherals you would like to display.
 8. You can change them while application is running.